 - Pouches – good for 2 servings

 - #10 cans- good for 10 servings.
-Once you open the can, MH recommends you consume the product within one week
+Once you open the can, MH recommends you consume the product within one week.

-- Buckets – comes with 29 servings of assorted food
+- Buckets – comes with 29 servings of assorted food.

-MH’s food products include entrees like beef stroganoff and chicken a la king, sides and meats like ground beef and crackers, breakfast skillets and even desserts.
+MH’s food products include entrees like beef stroganoff and chicken a la king, sides and meats like ground beef and crackers, breakfast skillets, and even desserts.

-Prepper favorites include Biscuits and Gravy, Scrambled Eggs with Bacon and Beef Stroganoff.
-The general consensus is that these meals are tasty and have great consistency despite being freeze-dried and reconstituted.
-On the other hand, tomato-based meals like their Italian Style Pepper Steak with Rice and Tomatoes appears to be somewhat bland and lacking a certain kick.
+Prepper favorites include Biscuits and Gravy and Beef Stroganoff.
+The general consensus is that these meals are tasty and have great consistency despite being freeze dried and reconstituted.
+On the other hand, tomato-based meals like their Italian Style Pepper Steak with Rice and Tomatoes appear to be somewhat bland and lack a certain kick.

 Do you like powdered eggs?
 Wise Company has a bucket that contains a whopping 144 servings of eggs.
-They also have buckets of freeze-dried fruits and veggies.
-Their other varieties include cheesy lasagna, creamy pasta, savory stroganoff and tomato basil soup.
+They also have buckets of freeze dried fruits and veggies.
+Their other varieties include cheesy lasagna, creamy pasta, savory stroganoff, and tomato basil soup.

-According to their website, this is because some ingredients are better suited for dehydration than freeze-drying.
+According to their website, that’s because some ingredients are better suited for dehydration than freeze drying.
 Their products come at a very competitive price point, too.
-For as little as $20, you can already have a 4 pack meal that can feed a small family.
-While they’re pretty affordable, most preppers who reviewed their food aren’t very impressed with the actual taste.
+For as little as $20, you can already have a 4-pack meal that can feed a small family.
+While they’re pretty affordable, most preppers who tried their food aren’t very impressed with the actual taste.
 Based on these reviews, Wise Company may need to work on the flavor and quality of some of their products.

-The result is pretty impressive: they ended up making great quality food that can last for as long as 12 months.
-It’s not the decades-long shelf-life of Mountain House or Wise Company, but for many preppers, the quality and taste of Packit Gourmet is worth the trade.
+The result is pretty impressive: they ended up making quality food that could last as long as 12 months.
+It’s not the decades-long shelf-life of food from Mountain House or Wise Company, but for many preppers, the quality and taste of Packit Gourmet are worth the trade.

 This humble company started small with tortilla soup and some sides.
 They have since experienced early success, with Backpacker Magazine picking their tortilla soup for the coveted Editor’s Choice spot in 2009.
-Now they serve about 50 different varieties of freeze-dried and dehydrated meals.
+Now they serve about 50 different varieties of freeze dried and dehydrated meals.
 Many preppers and backpackers rave about their fresh and tasty food.
 Their packs also include condiments, toppings, and garnishes.

 Valley Food Storage

-Valley Food Storage (VFS) is also big on keeping their freeze-dried products as natural as possible.
-They’ve done away fancy packaging and instead have focused on preserving food quality by using a no-frills Mylar bag to store their food in.
-They use non-GMO ingredients and do not add any MSG or fillers into their preparations.
+Valley Food Storage (VFS) is also big on keeping freeze dried products as natural as possible.
+This company has done away with fancy packaging and instead focuses on preserving food quality by using a no-frills Mylar bag to store their food in.
+They use non-GMO ingredients and don’t add any MSG or fillers into their preparations.

-- pouches good for 5 servings
+- Pouches good for 5 servings

-- kits with assorted products that are good for one month to a year.
-Their one month kit contains 100 servings and is priced at around $125, which is great if you want bang for your buck.
-In comparison, other brands’ one month supply can run for $160.
+- Kits with assorted products that are good for one month to a year.
+Their one-month kit contains 100 servings and is priced at around $125, which is great if you want bang for your buck.
+In comparison, other brands’ one-month supply can run for $160.

 The best part is these healthy foods last almost as long as their Mountain House counterparts with a 25-year shelf life, so you’re really getting the best of both worlds.
 Their White Bean and Lime Chili seems to sit well with many preppers—you might want to start with that if you’re keen on stocking up some VFS products in your survival pantry.